appleworm34/dengue-ml/README.md

 ## About

-This is a mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) Our project focuses on the total cases of dengue
+This is a mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) Our project focuses on predicting the total cases of dengue given the environmental and climate data of a given area.

 ## Contributors